VoiceBridge: General Speech Restoration with One-step Latent Bridge Models: Further Studies on Latent Modeling

 \subsection{Exceeding the Perceptual Quality Limits of Latent Models}

-Without our proposed perceptual-aware fine-tuning process, the LBM is trained to capture the distribution of the latent of the HQ target, which may not be fully aligned with human perceptual quality.
-Moreover, without joint fine-tuning, the perceptual generation quality of VoiceBridge will be limited by VAE as well.
-As the perceptual-aware objectives have not been explicitly considered in the training of VAE, the perceptual quality of VoiceBridge will be inevitably restricted.
-By the perceptual-aware joint fine-tuning process, we can improve the perceptual generation quality of both LBMs and the VAE decoder, meanwhile reducing their cascading error in generation.
+Without our proposed post-training process with perceptual awareness, the LBM is trained to capture the distribution of the latent of the HQ target, which may not be fully aligned with human perceptual quality.
+Moreover, without joint post-training, the perceptual generation quality of VoiceBridge will be limited by VAE as well.
+As the perceptual objectives have not been explicitly considered in the training of VAE, the perceptual quality of VoiceBridge will be inevitably restricted.
+By the perceptual joint post-training process, we can improve the perceptual generation quality of both LBMs and the VAE decoder, meanwhile reducing their cascading error in generation.

 To verify that VoiceBridge surpasses the upper-bound reconstruction performance of the original VAE, we compare the restoration results of noisy inputs with EP-VAE reconstructions of clean ones.
 Specifically, we report four groups of results: (1) the EP-VAE reconstruction of clean audio (VAE-Rec.); (2) the restoration results of corresponding degraded audio of VoiceBridge (VB-Gen.); (3) the restoration results of VoiceBridge when passed the clean audio as input (VB-Rec.), which can be seen as a version of reconstruction with enhanced perceptual quality by VoiceBridge; (4) the ground-truth clean target (GT).
 Clean and degraded data are taken from the VoiceBank-Demand~\citep{valentini2017noisy} dataset.
-As shown in Table~\ref{tab:recon}, the perceptual-aware fine-training stage enables VoiceBridge's restoration to surpass the VAE reconstruction limits in perceptual quality.
+As shown in Table~\ref{tab:recon}, the post-training stage enables VoiceBridge's restoration to surpass the VAE reconstruction limits in perceptual quality.
 Moreover, when GT is passed as input for VoiceBridge instead of its noisy version, the perceptual quality further improves, achieving near-GT or even better performance on the reconstruction setting.
 This indicates that jointly training the LBM and the decoder together breaks through the VAE reconstruction upper-bound.